suggested for grades 3rd-6th

 The Lion, The Witch and the Wardrobe

 While reading C.S Lewis' classic The Lion, the Witch and the Wardrobe, students will gain an appreciation for the author's history and experience leading up to Narnia and be encouraged to use their own ideas to foster creative worlds and characters of their own.
-In addition, students will engage directly with the text to study character development and the use of several literary devices, including allegory, description, dialogue, foreshadowing, humor, idioms and expression, personification, and repetition.
+In addition, students will engage directly with the text to study character development and the use of several literary devices, including allegory, description, dialogue, foreshadowing, humor, personification, and repetition.

 This class is designed to encompass eight weeks of English studies through literature.
 Students will read the complete text of The Lion, the Witch and the Wardrobe.
 Weekly vocabulary lists will be supplied, which can be further expanded at home as daily spelling practice.
 Written responses will include summary, creative, expository, and opinion writing.